 Every years, the Schulich ExecEd’s holds a day for instructors, facilitators and program directors to share the latest updates on how Schulich ExecEd has evolved to meet participants’ demands for better management and executive seminars.

 This year’s event was held May 14 at the Schulich School of Business’s Executive Learning Centre, on York University’s Keele campus, and it provided a preview of what’s in store for participants in the 2018-2019 session.

-In his remarks to the group, Cowan explained that the new programs were SEEC’s response to increasing demand for more self-paced learning with shorter in-class commitments that would also reach a national and international audience of executives looking to enhance their careers.
+In his remarks to the group, Cowan explained that the new programs were Schulich ExecEd’s response to increasing demand for more self-paced learning with shorter in-class commitments that would also reach a national and international audience of executives looking to enhance their careers.
 The focus of e+ programs will be to set a new standard for quality in on-line learning by retaining the most popular aspects of in-class learning – instructor involvement with participants and networking with peers – with the convenience of more flexible learning schedules and deeper engagement in the programs through state-of-the-art instructional design.

-For more information on SEEC’s e+ programs, see page 18-19 of the 2018-2019 Calendar.
+For more information on Schulich ExecEd’s e+ programs, see page 20-21 of the 2019-2020 Calendar.